phalpern/WG21-halpern/destructive_move.md

 ----------

-The main reason that rvalue references and move operations were introduced into the standard was to improve performance by reducing expensive copy operations.
-The `noexcept` keyword was added in order to support a number of important use cases where move operations could not otherwise be used.
+The main reason that rvalue references and move operations were introduced into the standard was to improve performance by reducing the use of expensive copy operations.
+The `noexcept` keyword was added in order to support important use cases where move operations could not otherwise be used.
 Because move constructors modify the moved-from object, an operation that moves multiple elements, e.g., in a container, could result in both containers being